-Portugal, Hungary hunker down against Europe’s virus surge
+Europe hunkers down but also notes wins against virus surge

 But Health Minister Jens Spahn said Monday “we are seeing that the momentum is flattening, that we have less strong increases.”

-He added more progress is needed and that only later this week “at the earliest” will the restrictions’ effects become visible, “if at all.”
+He added that more progress is needed and that only later this week “at the earliest” will the restrictions’ effects become visible, “if at all.”

 “We don’t want less strong increases,” he said.
 “We have to get the figures down.”

-Infections in the Czech Republic have started to decline after a two-month rise to record high levels and the number of people hospitalized also dropped below the 8,000-mark.

-Elsewhere across the increasingly hunkered-down continent, the situation was in flux.
-The director general of the World Health Organization, Tedros Adhanon Ghebreyesus, said unity between countries would be key going forward.
+With the continent increasingly hunkered-down, the director general of the World Health Organization said unity between countries would be key going forward.

 “We might be tired of COVID-19, but it’s not tired of us.
-Yes, it preys on those in weaker health, but it preys on other weaknesses, too: Inequality, division, denial and wishful thinking and willful ignorance,” he said.
+Yes, it preys on those in weaker health, but it preys on other weaknesses, too: Inequality, division, denial and wishful thinking and willful ignorance,” Tedros Adhanon Ghebreyesus said.

 “We cannot negotiate with it nor close our eyes and hope it goes away.
 It pays no heed to political rhetoric or conspiracy theories.
 Our only hope is science, solutions and solidarity.”

-Russia on Monday reported a record number of new daily infections — 21,798 cases, over 1,000 more than the previous record — but only a daily death toll of 256, well below its highest count.
-Overall, Russia has tallied nearly 1.8 million infections and 30,793 deaths but officials say they are not considering imposing any national lockdown.

 Spike reported from Budapest, Hungary and Leicester from Le Pecq, France.
-Jamey Keaten in Geneva, Sam Petrequin in Brussels, Jim Heintz in Moscow, Geir Moulson in Berlin and other AP journalists also contributed.
+Jamey Keaten in Geneva, Sam Petrequin in Brussels, Jill Lawless in London, Jim Heintz in Moscow, Geir Moulson in Berlin and other AP journalists also contributed.